temportalflux/integro-tabletop/Backlog.md

 - mdbook on the tech stack & functionality of the app

 ## Future Features

+- Hit Dice Mutator: instead of each class hard-coding its hit die, classes have a mutator which add hit die of a type based on the level of that class.
+This will enable other content or feats to also add hit dice if desired.
+It also allows for features to consume hit dice as a usage/resource.

 ### Mailbox
 - Pull requests are used to send items between characters